Certified Heat Treated Pallets

 Our Heat Treatment Process

-BC Wood Products (BCWP) only uses heat treatment to guarantee our products are pest free.
+BC Wood Products (BCWP) only uses heat treatment to guarantee our wood products are pest free.
 During our heat treatment process, all of our wood products are put into a kiln where they are left for four to five hours to be fully treated.
-All heat treated products are then stamped with the “wheat stamp” to indicate they have been heat treated.
+All heat treated wood products are then stamped with the “wheat stamp” to indicate they have been heat treated.
 Pictured above is an example of the “wheat stamp” that is stamped onto our wood products, which includes the wheat symbol, country of origin (US), facility code (000), and the type of treatment (HT for Heat Treatment).